NTmelchiorsen/NTmelchiorsen.github.io/Whatever.md

 permalink: /about/
 ---

-I am assuming this is the about page, so i'll just write something real quick
+Ill just write something different because no one is checking this anyway